jessequiroga/gatsby-blog/content/stash/pragmatic-problem-solving/index.md

     <p>
       Assumptions (and denial) are the root of all evil.
 Remember the last time you where looking for an item in your apartment, whilst telling yourself that it's not <i>there</i>, just to find an hour later that it was in fact <i>there</i>?
 The same applies to problem solving.
     </p>
     Debug as thoroughly and transparently as possible.
-Look in the unexpected places.
+Look in the least likely places.
 Some variables might not have the expected values assigned to them.
   </li>
   <li>
     <b>Embrace your tools</b>